rcmedeiros/template/mkdocs/pipeline.md

 # Pipeline

 There are [countless options](https://blog.overops.com/jenkins-vs-travis-ci-vs-circle-ci-vs-teamcity-vs-codeship-vs-gitlab-ci-vs-bamboo/) for CI/CD tool, and all of them will suit all of your needs.
-I chose CircleCI just because I thought it faster to learn and I fancy the UI.

-For this template, I built the pipeline with CircleCI.
-I already work with GitLab CI/CD and Travis is quite popular so I chose to try this.
-It pleased me very much the way I can write parameterized jobs and reuse them in different workflows, the different kinds of persistence, and for the clarity of the final Yaml.
-It's quite a platform.
+I already work with GitLab CI/CD and Travis is quite popular so I chose to try this because I thought it faster to learn and I fancy the UI.
 There are three workflows:

 * **development_commit**: Commits to branch develop;